brynnb/vanguard-saga-of-heroes-asset-extractor/UE2_GUIDE.md

   - `< 0`: Pointer to an Import.
   - `== 0`: NULL/None.
 - **Tagged Properties**: Always use `find_property_start()` before `parse_properties()` to skip the initial object class/state metadata.
+- **Mass Extraction**: Property extraction is now an automated stage in `setup.py`.
+It uses a crawler to scan every export in every chunk and populates the `properties` table.